Norma Jean (band): Early releases (2005–2009)

 Brad Norris was later replaced by Cory Brandan, formerly of the bands Eso-Charis, Living Sacrifice and Uses Fire.
-In March 2005 they released their second album, titled O God, the Aftermath.
-It was also Cory Brandan's first album performance for Norma Jean.
+In March 2005, they released their second album, titled O God, the Aftermath.
+It was Putman's first album performance for Norma Jean.
 The artwork for the band's second album, O God, the Aftermath was nominated for Best Recording Package at the Grammy Awards of 2006.
 The artwork was designed by Asterisk studios in Seattle, Washington.

 Redeemer, their third album, was recorded with producer Ross Robinson.
-On September 21, 2007, original drummer Daniel Davison announced that he would be leaving the band after their current tour ended, via the band's official website.
+On September 21, 2007, drummer Daniel Davison announced that he would be leaving the band after their current tour ended, via the band's official website.
 His last show was on November 7, 2007, at Irving Plaza in New York, NY.

 On December 17, 2007, Norma Jean announced that they would start writing for their new album, The Anti Mother, in January, record in April, and will be playing the entire 2008 Warped Tour.
 Writing was officially announced on January 24.
 On February 13, Norma Jean announced in a Myspace bulletin that they were "about 6 songs deep."
-They wrote a song with Page Hamilton of Helmet, and collaborated with Deftones' frontman Chino Moreno.
+They wrote a song with Page Hamilton of Helmet, and collaborated with Deftones' frontman, Chino Moreno.
 The band described the two songs they wrote with Moreno as diverse and anti-traditional.
-In early to mid February, they announced that their replacement drummer would be Chris Raines, who is also the drummer for the band Spitfire.
+In early-to-mid February, they announced that their replacement drummer would be Chris Raines, who is also the drummer for the band, Spitfire.

 Norma Jean performing at the Tivoli in the Netherlands in 2007.

 On August 5, 2008, Norma Jean released The Anti Mother.
 Prior to leaving for their headlining tour, Norma Jean shot a music video for "Robots 3 Humans 0", with music video director Daniel Chesnut.

 On January 3, 2009, Norma Jean announced on their official website that they would be writing songs for their next album.
 The band's upcoming fifth studio album was said to be a return "back to [their] roots."

 On April 5, 2009, Norma Jean announced on their website that they had dropped off their current tour due to a myriad of reasons.